General information about how foundation training is organised in the Peninsula Foundation School

 Inter Foundation School Transfer (IFST)

-Foundation doctors thinking about an IFST should check the relevant “Guidance for Applicants” in the Key Documents section of the UKFPO website and discuss their plans with the Foundation School Manager prior to submitting an application (see contact details above).
+Foundation doctors thinking about an IFST should check the relevant guidance for applicants on the UKFPO website and discuss their plans with the Foundation School Manager prior to submitting an application (see contact details above).

 The Trust Foundation Training Programme Director must approve and sign the transfer request before it is sent to the Foundation School Manager for approval and signature by the Head of Foundation School based at Peninsula Postgraduate Medical Education.

 All F1 doctors are required to undertake a mandatory paid induction/shadowing week prior to commencing the actual F1 rotation.
-For 2019, this is likely to commence on 30th July 2019.
+For 2022, this will commence on 26th July 2022.
 It is well recognised that the start of F1 is a significant transition for most doctors.
 The Shadowing period aims for you to shadow the actual F1 job that you will be doing, receive teaching on relevant topics, familiarise yourself with the department and the hospital, undertake essential elements of trust induction, get to meet the education team and your fellow F1s and generally feel better prepared to start your F1 job than you would otherwise have been.
+Please avoid booking holidays etc, from this date.

 Successful completion of the two year Foundation Programme in the Peninsula Foundation School will lead to the Foundation Year 1 Certificate of Completion (F1CC) at the end of F1 and Foundation Programme Certificate of Completion (FPCC) at the end of F2.